projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

-In :numref:`security-start-flow` above, the OSLoader is responsible for loading TEE/Trusty image to a dedicated and reserved memory region, and locating its entry point of TEE/Trusty executable, then executes a hypercall which exits to the hypervisor handler.
+In :numref:`security-start-flow` above, the OSLoader is responsible for loading TEE/Trusty image to a dedicated and reserved memory region, and locating its entry point of TEE/Trusty executable, then executes a hypercall that exits to the hypervisor handler.

 In the hypervisor, from a security perspective, it removes GPA->HPA mapping of secure world from EPT paging tables of both User VM non-secure world and even Service VM.
-This is intended to disallow non-secure world and Service VM to access the memory region of secure world for security reasons as previously mentioned
+This is intended to disallow non-secure world and Service VM to access the memory region of secure world for security reasons as previously mentioned.

-After all is set up by the hypervisor, including vCPU context initialization, the hypervisor eventually does vmresume (step 4 in :numref:`security-start-flow` above) to the entry point of secure world TEE/Trusty, then Trusty OS gets started in vmx non-root mode to initialize itself, and loads its TAs (Trusted Applications) so that the security services can be ready right before non-secure OS gets started.
+After all is set up by the hypervisor, including vCPU context initialization, the hypervisor eventually does vmresume (step 4 in :numref:`security-start-flow` above) to the entry point of secure world TEE/Trusty, then Trusty OS gets started in VMX non-root mode to initialize itself, and loads its TAs (Trusted Applications) so that the security services can be ready right before non-secure OS gets started.